needletails/needletail-irc/README.md

 // Send messages
 //
-// Important: IRC has a 512-byte wire limit per line (including tags/prefix + CRLF).
+// Important: IRC servers may enforce a 512-byte line limit.
+// IRCMessageGenerator can chunk/reassemble large payloads; in commit-style multipart the chunk
-// For large payloads, generate chunked messages using IRCMessageGenerator. let generator = IRCMessageGenerator(executor: executor) let stream = await generator.createMessages(
+// is carried inside a base64 `packet-metadata` tag, so wrapper lines are not guaranteed <= 512. let generator = IRCMessageGenerator(executor: executor) let stream = await generator.createMessages(
     origin: "alice!user@host",